keefertaylor/TezosKit/README.md

  If you use Carthage to build your dependencies, make sure you have added `Base58Swift.framework`, `BigInt.framework`, `MnemonicKit.framework`,  and `PromiseKit.framework`, `Sodium.framework` and `TezosCrypto.framework`, to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 ## Getting Started

+TezosKit supports `Promise` style RPCs (in the `PromiseKit` variant), or block based callback's with `Result` types.
+All RPCs support both variants out of the box.

 ### Create a Network Client